chadmando/hugo-netlify-blog/content/posts/regex-resources/index.md

 ### Pre-Built Regex Patterns from Regexhub

-Occasionally, you are trying to match on a common piece of data, like a phone number or an IPv4 address.
+Occasionally, you are trying to match a common data pattern, like a phone number or an IPv4 address.
 The [regexhub project](https://projects.lukehaas.me/regexhub/) is a collection of common patterns based on GitHub contributions.
+Some examples of the patterns on regexhub:

++ Email address
++ Dates & Times
++ URL
++ Zipcodes
++ HTML Tags

 ![regexhub site image](./regex_patterns_site.png)